ClickHouse/clickhouse-docs/docs/en/guides/sre/s3-multi-region.md

 </clickhouse>
 ```

-When working with clusters it is handy to define macros that populate DDL queries with the cluster, shard, ??? settings.
-This sample allows you to write ..... (give example DDL using `{cluster}` etc.)
+When working with clusters it is handy to define macros that populate DDL queries with the cluster, shard, and replica settings.
+This sample allows you to specify the use of a replicated table engine without proving the details.

 ```xml title="/etc/clickhouse-server/config.d/macros.xml"
 <clickhouse>